-An additional concern is the ability of S. aureus to survive in the acidic environment of the skin.
-Their survival is dependent on expression of an enzyme that confers resistance to polyamines, anti-inflammatory compounds capable of promoting wound healing and tissue regeneration, which are present in the acidic environment of the skin and are toxic to S. aureus [17, 18].
-Moreover, S. aureus can adopt specific modes of life (e.g. in biofilms or intracellularly after phagocytosis by permissive cells) that play a role in the development of persistent/recurrent infections, including in skin and skin-associated structures [19, 20].
-Thus, there is a need for therapeutic agents that are not only effective against resistant pathogens, but also retain or even increase their activity at the acid pH prevailing at the surface of the skin [21], deep in biofilms [22], or in phagolysosomes [23].
+18].
+Moreover, S. aureus can adopt specific modes of life (eg, in biofilms or intracellularly after phagocytosis by permissive cells) that play a role in the development of persistent/recurrent infections, including in skin and skin-associated structures [19, 20].
+Thus, there is a need for therapeutic agents that are not only effective against resistant pathogens but also retain or even increase their activity at the acid pH prevailing at the surface of the skin [21], deep in biofilms [22], or in phagolysosomes [23].

-Among the newly approved agents, the anionic fluoroquinolone delafloxacin uniquely shows improved activity at acidic pH (as opposed to most other antibiotics including currently approved fluoroquinolones) and exhibit a broad spectrum of activity that includes most Gram-positive bacteria involved in ABSSSI, and, to some extent, important Gram-negative bacteria.
-It was approved by the United States Food and Drug Administration (FDA) in 2017 for the treatment of ABSSSI [16].
+Among the newly approved agents, the anionic fluoroquinolone delafloxacin uniquely shows improved activity at acidic pH (as opposed to most other antibiotics including currently approved fluoroquinolones) and exhibits broad spectrum activity that includes most Gram-positive bacteria involved in ABSSSI and, to some extent, important Gram-negative bacteria.
+It was approved by the US Food and Drug Administration (FDA) in 2017 for the treatment of ABSSSI [16].
 We review some of the pertinent data about the key features of delafloxacin to provide a concise overview of its basic properties that may be of interest to clinicians.
-More clinically-oriented reviews are available elsewhere in this Special Issue and in other recent publications [24-27].
+More clinically oriented reviews are available elsewhere in this Special Issue and in other recent publications [24-27].